December 17, 2021

-From August 6, a “Green Pass” system is in place in Italy.
-Essentially, to enter venues (including restaurants, theaters, events, and museums) inside, you will need to present proof of vaccination, that you’ve had COVID-19 (and therefore antibodies), or that you have had a negative COVID test within the last 48-hours.
+A “Green Pass” system is in place in Italy.
+Essentially, to enter venues (including restaurants, hotels, theaters, events, and museums) inside and take public transportation, you will need to present proof of vaccination, that you’ve had COVID-19 (and therefore antibodies), or that you have had a negative COVID test within the last 48-hours.

-Americans should be prepared to present their CDC vaccination cards.
-This is the easiest way to be passed through.
+Americans should be prepared to present their CDC vaccination cards along with their passports (I recommend taking a photo of both to demonstrate them.
+Leave your passport in the safe at your hotel.
+Use your actual CDC card with a photo of your passport.).
+This is the easiest way to gain access when a “Green Pass” is requested.
 Otherwise, you must present your negative test results that are no more than 48-hours old and from an Italian laboratory.
 To prove you have antibodies because you have recovered from COVID-19, have that paperwork too (I’m not exactly sure how that works!).

-Bottom line: Have your CDC vaccination card with you at all times.
-You will need to show it to access museums, venues, restaurants, and theaters.
+In sum: Have your CDC vaccination card with you at all times and show a picture of your passport.
+You will need to show your CDC card and ID to access museums, venues, restaurants, hotels, and theaters.

 This article from The Local is also very helpful to prepare for your travels.